Artillery battery: Mobile batteries

 During the Napoleonic Wars some armies started grouping their batteries into larger administrative and field units.
 Groups of batteries combined for field combat employment called Grand Batteries by Napoleon.

 Administratively batteries were usually grouped in battalions, regiments or squadrons and these developed into tactical organisations.
 These were further grouped into regiments, simply "group" or brigades, that may be wholly composed of artillery units or combined arms in composition.
 To further concentrate fire of individual batteries, from World War I they were grouped into "artillery divisions" in a few armies.
 Coastal artillery sometimes had completely different organizational terms based on shore defence sector areas.

 Batteries also have sub-divisions, which vary across armies and periods but often translate into the English "platoon" or "troop" with individual ordnance systems called a "section" or "sub-section", where a section comprises two artillery pieces.

 The rank of a battery commander has also varied, but is usually a lieutenant, captain, or major.

 The number of guns, howitzers, mortars or launchers in an organizational battery has also varied, with the calibre of guns usually being an important consideration.
 In the 19th century four to 12 guns was usual as the optimum number to maneuver into the gun line.
-By the late 19th century the mountain artillery battery was divided into a gun line and an ammunition line.
+By the late 19th century, a mountain artillery battery was divided into a gun line and an ammunition line.
 The gun line consisted of six guns (five mules to a gun) and 12 ammunition mules.